 The iPhone Payments plan is different from the iPhone Upgrade program in two major ways: you're not trading in your iPhone to upgrade next year, and AppleCare+ isn't included.
 Here's everything you need to know!

 How is Apple iPhone Payments different from the iPhone Upgrade Program?

 On the surface, it may seem like the iPhone Upgrade Program and the iPhone Payments plan are the same, but they're not.
 They are entirely different finance programs with different features and restrictions.

-With the iPhone Payments plan, you're simply taking out a two-year loan on an iPhone with a carrier plan, but the loan is done through Apple's financial collaborator, Citizens One.
+With the iPhone Payments plan, you're simply taking out a two-year loan on an iPhone with a carrier plan, and the loan is done through Apple's financial collaborator, Citizens One, the same institution that finances the iPhone Upgrade Program.
 You won't be able to trade it in for an upgrade after one year.
 You have to pay the full loan (though you could pay the loan off early if you wanted to).

 On the iPhone Upgrade Program, AppleCare+ is folded into the cost, so your monthly payments are slightly higher, though you're not paying any fees.
 It's just the cost of an iPhone with AppleCare+ divided by 24 months.